-You must have a minimum of GCSEs at Grade C (or equivalent) in English language and Maths or SCE Standard Grades at Grade 2/Scottish National 5 in English and Mathematics.
+You must have a minimum of GCSEs at Grade C (Grade 4 to 5 with effect from Aug 17) or equivalent in English language and Mathematics or SCE Standard Grades at Grade 3 in English and Mathematics or equivalent.

 You must also hold a full UK driving license to apply for this role.
 Candidates must not wear glasses or contact lenses.